 Well, for one the exclusive is our very own “Frida” :).
 It is going to be heard for the first time outside of the studio walls.
 As far as the music discovery or “crate digging” process goes… We don’t have any particular set of rules.
 The tone is initially set by one or more of our own tracks, that we are going to use in the mix.
 Later, we surround them with the keen and inspiring music from our favourite artists and labels or the new stuff we find while browsing certain distribution platforms.
 It’s is all kind of ad-hoc and very liquid.

-Catch their guest mix on our radio show airing throughout September.
-Schedule below –>
+Check out their guest mix on our radio show –>